Arlo and Janis by Jimmy Johnson for March 02, 2021

 5. Picture

-DorothyGlenn Premium Member about 3 years ago
+DorothyGlenn Premium Member over 3 years ago

 I think there are so many photos of everyone now, the kids seem satisfied with that.
 I feel bad thinking how my mom wanted to save the “nice things” for visitors rather than just enjoy them for herself.